RACSignal Class Reference

 Returns a signal that immediately sends the given error.

-+ (RACSignal *)error:(NSError *)error
++ (RACSignal *)error:(NSError *)errorDeclared In

-based on the latest value
+Switches between trueSignal and falseSignal based on the latest value

-sent by boolSignal
+sent by boolSignal.

-+ (RACSignal *)if:(RACSignal *)boolSignal then:(RACSignal *)trueSignal else:(RACSignal *)falseSignal
++ (RACSignal *)if:(RACSignal *)boolSignal then:(RACSignal *)trueSignal else:(RACSignal *)falseSignalDiscussion

-boolSignal - A signal of BOOLs determining whether trueSignal
+boolSignal - A signal of BOOLs determining whether trueSignal or

-should be active.
+falseSignal should be active.
 This argument must not be nil.

-trueSignal - The signal to pass through after boolSignal
+trueSignal - The signal to pass through after boolSignal has sent YES.

 This argument must not be nil.

-falseSignal - The signal to pass through after boolSignal
+falseSignal - The signal to pass through after boolSignal has sent NO. This

 argument must not be nil.

-Returns a signal which passes through next
+Returns a signal which passes through nexts and errors from trueSignal

 last switched signal complete.